Data Integrations

 - Use a warehouse-to-Sheets connector (e.g. Google Sheets BigQuery connector, Connected Sheets, Census, Hightouch, Coefficient) to push the query result into a sheet your team owns.

-- Connect that sheet with
+- Snapshot the sheet with

-connect_google_sheetand setschedule_interval_minutesso Bridge Town re-snapshots on its own cadence.
+ingest_data_source(kind:google_sheet_snapshot) and setschedule_interval_minutesso Bridge Town re-snapshots on its own cadence.

 This gives you a refresh cadence without writing your own export pipeline, at the cost of an extra hop through Google Sheets.